mongodb/docs/source/includes/drivers_delete_connect.rst

        content: |

          The following is an outline with the minimum code necessary to connect to MongoDB using the C#/.NET driver.
-         You'll make additions over the next few steps to read data.
+         You'll make additions over the next few steps to delete data.

-         In lines 18 to 28, we map the ``Comet`` class to the fields of a document in the ``comets`` collection.
-In C#, we capitalize the first letter of each field.
-In lines 8 to 10, we instruct the driver to camel case each field in our collection.
+         In C#, you map fields to class variables, which are uppercase by convention.
+However, you should insert the data with camel case fields.
+To make the driver automatically convert the fields from uppercase to camel case, create a ``ConventionPack`` and register the naming convention for ``CamelCase``.

          .. literalinclude:: /includes/code/dotnet/CrudDeleteConnect.cs
             :caption: CrudDelete.cs